 Coronavirus.
 If you turn on your TV or radio or tune into your favorite podcast, news of the virus’s spread across the globe is unavoidable.
 While there is reason to share concern with the news coming out of the CDC and WHO, it’s important as a first measure of defense to remain calm and follow their recommendations.
-The next step to protect yourself is to have a solid immune system.
-And key to a healthy immune system is the integrity of your cell membrane.

 The corona virus has been with us for a long time.
 Corona causes the common cold.
 But this particular strain, COVID-19, hunkers down in the respiratory system, roughs up your lung cells, instigates pneumonia and raises the chances for a complicated experience.
-For starters, wearing a mask will do naught to prevent any virus from getting to you.
-It will, however, prevent your sputum from floating to the person next to you at the bus stop.

 PC: The cell membrane’s role in immunity

 The membrane cells that are first to meet viruses make chemicals called defensins with leukocytes and epithelial cells among them.
 In a healthy membrane, defensins are as potent as they were created to be and are able to “sweep” invaders from the membrane surface before they can enter.
 With collagen keeping the membrane resilient, and defensins sweeping the “driveway” clean, the immune system has the time and opportunity to rid itself of alien attack.
-BodyBio PC and its related lipid comrades keep the membrane in perfect condition.
+BodyBio PC and its related lipid comrades keep the membrane in healthy condition*.

 Trying to explain why people in the tropics and semi-tropics get fewer colds than we in the northern latitudes is a multi-pronged affair.
 In the colder climes, we spend more time indoors, in closer contact to classmates, to family who may bring things home from school or work, and to fellow passengers in public transportation, where coughing and hacking exudes have no place to go…except into the lungs of those nearby.
 But there’s more—vitamin D. Not really a vitamin, but a steroid, its role in modulating the immune system function is well accepted.
 Those living in the lower latitudes are exposed to more sunlight because the sun’s angle of incidence is more direct and, being warmer, invites people to stay outside longer.
 If their cholesterol levels are on the mark, they’ll be able to make enough vitamin D to meet the immune challenge.
 We, in the north, need to supplement.